-With any type of injury, the symptoms are moderate to severe back pain that is worsened with movement.
+With any type of injury, the symptoms are moderate to severe back pain in the thoracic spine that is worsened with movement.
 If an injury leads to any type of spinal impairment, a person is more likely to suffer:

 - Back pain that radiates down into the thighs and legs

 - Difficulty walking